General Data Protection Regulation (GDPR) Privacy Statement of

 6. Automated decision-making

 We store your details on our database and for work seekers we will assess data we hold about you against the vacancies we have been asked to fill.
-Whilst we will categorise your record to specific job functions and/or trades to help us in the search and assessment process none of our recruitment activities involve automated decision-making tools – there is always human interaction in this process.
+Whilst we will categorise your record to specific job functions and/or trades to help us in the search and assessment process none of our recruitment activities involve automated decision-making tools – there is always human interaction and/or intervention in this process.

 8. Log Files